 Who is Authorized to Conduct Clinics - Only certified Clinic Administrators and the Chief Referee Committee may conduct clinics.
 Clinic Administrators are appointed by the National Sports Chair upon the recommendation of the Chief Referee Committee.
 A complete list of clinic administrators is listed on the website at www.aautaekwondo.org.
 All questions regarding clinics and clinic administrators should be directed to the Officials Program Administrator.
-Clinic Administrators must use the officials program PowerPoint to conduct clinic and ensure that the required minimum hours are meet (4-6 hours) including, practical, drill and situational exercise.
+Clinic Administrators are required to conduct at least one in person clinic in their District each year before qualifying tournaments begin.
+All officials must complete the Officials On-line Course either during the in-person clinic or before attending an in-person Hand Signals Clinic.
+During the Hand Signals Clinic, the officials will engage in practical, drill and situational exercise.
+Once this portion of the certification has been completed, the Clinic Administrator will certify to the Officials Program Administrator who has completed the certification/re-certification process.
+Virtual clinics may be conducted with the approval of the Chief Referee Committee, but are discouraged.